 Chris is motivated to be an advocate for clean energy because he believes in the ethic of leaving a place in better shape than you find it.
 He wants the world to be a cleaner, safer, healthier environment for future generations.

 Prior to joining SACE’s staff in 2011, Chris worked with the Community Office for Resource Efficiency in Colorado’s Roaring Fork Valley, implementing regional energy efficiency and renewable energy programs.
-He has also worked on a number of farms and is on the board of directors of the Central Rocky Mountain Permaculture Institute.
-Chris received bachelor of arts degrees in history and environmental studies from Denison University and a permaculture design consultant’s certification from the Permaculture Institute USA.
+Chris received bachelor of arts degrees in history and environmental studies from Denison University.